-The Board of Directors and Stockholders of Semtech Corporation
+To the Board of Directors and Stockholders of Semtech Corporation Camarillo, California

-We have audited the accompanying consolidated balance sheets of Semtech Corporation and subsidiaries as of January 31, 2016 and January 25, 2015, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity and cash flows for each of the three years in the period ended January 31, 2016.
+We have audited the accompanying consolidated balance sheet of Semtech Corporation and subsidiaries as of January 31, 2016, and the related consolidated statements of income, comprehensive income (loss), stockholders' equity and cash flows for each of the two years in the period ended January 31, 2016.
 Our audits also included the financial statement schedule listed in the Index at Item 15(a).
 These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedule based on our audits.